DataDog/hiring-engineers/answers.md

 ![gui timeboard result](./screenshots/section2/timeboard/gui_timeboard_result.png)

 I then made the python script `timeboard.py` and tried to run it with `python timeboard.py` and was stuck.
-I was getting no output and didn't show any new timeboard when i ran `dog timeboard show_all`.
+I was getting no output and didn't show any new timeboard when I ran `dog timeboard show_all`.

 Through trial and error I was able to figure out the format and that my metric should be written as `"avg:my_metric{*}"`